mehedi-hasan1102/mehedi-hasan-personal-portfoliyo/data/blogs/my-journey-through-failure-and-meditation.md

 image: https://media2.dev.to/dynamic/image/width=1000,height=420,fit=cover,gravity=auto,format=auto/https%3A%2F%2Fdev-to-uploads.s3.amazonaws.com%2Fuploads%2Farticles%2Fawn8eryqk3jinyz47sew.jpg
 ---

-# 🌱 My Journey Through Failure and Meditation
+## 🌱 My Journey Through Failure and Meditation

-Life doesn’t always go as planned.
-For me, the years around my HSC exams were some of the toughest moments of my life.
+Life rarely unfolds according to plan.
+For me, the years surrounding my HSC examinations became a defining chapter—one marked by failure, self-doubt, and eventually, transformation.

+---

-## 2013-2014: Struggling with HSC and Depression
+## 📉 2013–2014: Failure, Pressure, and Depression

-In **2013**, I failed my HSC exam.
-The disappointment and pressure were overwhelming, and I slipped into **clinical depression**.
-I felt lost, frustrated, and hopeless.
+In **2013**, I failed my HSC examination.
+The weight of expectations—from family, society, and myself—felt unbearable.
+I gradually slipped into **clinical depression**, feeling lost and directionless.

-I tried again the next year, in **2014**, but unfortunately, I failed **again**.
-The repeated setbacks made me question everything about myself and my future.
+I attempted the exam again in **2014**, hoping for redemption.
+Unfortunately, I failed **once more**.
+That second setback was devastating.
+It forced me to confront deep questions about my worth, ability, and future.

-> "Sometimes failure is the beginning of a new journey, not the end of the road."
+> *Sometimes failure is not the end of the road—it is the beginning of a different path.*

+---

-## 2015: Turning Point Through Meditation
+## 🔄 2015: A Turning Point Through Meditation

-During this period of intense frustration, I discovered **meditation**.
-Initially, it was just a way to calm myself, to relieve anger and negative emotions.
-I practiced meditation using **books** and simple exercises at home.
+Amid frustration and emotional exhaustion, I discovered **meditation**.
+Initially, it was simply a way to quiet my anger and rest my mind.
+I learned through **books** and practiced basic techniques at home.

-In **2015**, I gave the HSC exam once more—and this time, I **passed**!
-This success wasn’t just about passing the exam; it was a turning point in my life.
-Meditation had taught me **patience, focus, and self-discipline**, helping me regain confidence and composure.
+In **2015**, I sat for the HSC exam again—and this time, I **passed**.

+More important than the result was the internal shift.
+Meditation helped me develop:

+* Patience during uncertainty
+* Focus under pressure
+* Self-discipline in daily life

+For the first time in years, I felt calm, confident, and grounded.

+---

-## 2018: Learning Structured Meditation
+## 🧘 2018: Learning Structured Meditation

-From **February 16–19, 2018**, I learned meditation from the **[Quantum Foundation 🔗](https://quantummethod.org.bd/).**
+From **February 16–19, 2018**, I received formal meditation training from the **[Quantum Foundation](https://quantummethod.org.bd/)**.

-From that time until now, meditation has **completely transformed my life**.
+This experience deepened my understanding and practice.
+From that point onward, meditation became a **consistent part of my life**, not just a coping mechanism.

+---

-## 🌟 Changes Meditation Brought in My Life
+## 🌟 How Meditation Changed My Life

-- **Anger Management:** I’ve lost the habit of being easily frustrated or angry.
-- **Better Habits:** Meditation helped me eliminate destructive habits and focus on healthy routines.
-- **Emotional Balance:** I can now handle stress, disappointment, and challenges calmly.
+Meditation brought measurable, lasting change:

+* **Anger Management** — I no longer react impulsively or hold unnecessary frustration
+* **Healthier Habits** — Reduced destructive patterns and improved daily routines
+* **Emotional Stability** — Greater resilience during stress, failure, and uncertainty
-- **Self-Awareness:** I’ve learned to understand my thoughts, emotions, and behavior patterns better.
+* **Self-Awareness** — Clearer understanding of thoughts, emotions, and behavior

-Meditation isn’t just a hobby—it’s a **way of life**.
-It helped me recover from failure, build resilience, and develop a mindset that embraces growth, patience, and inner peace.
+Meditation is no longer something I *do*—it is a way I *live*.
+It helped me rebuild myself after repeated failure and develop a mindset rooted in patience, growth, and inner balance.

+---

-> *✨ Keep growing, stay patient, and embrace your journey!*
+> ✨ *Keep growing, stay patient, and trust your journey—even when the path is unclear.*